cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 ## External Application Interface {#salted-interface}

-This section presents an application interface for blinding, finalizing, and verifying messages that is build on the internal functions described in {{generation}}.
+This section presents an application interface for blinding, finalizing, and verifying messages that is built on the internal functions described in {{generation}}.
 This interface injects additional entropy into application messages by choosing a random salt of length 32 bytes, prepending the salt to the input message, and then invoking the internal functions in {{generation}}.
 Note that this only changes what is passed